JosephCarrizales/JosephCarrizales/README.md

-- 👋 Hi, I’m @JosephCarrizales
+- 👋 Hi, I’m Joseph Carrizales
+- 👨‍🏫 I am pursuing my Bachelor of Science in Computer Science
+- 🏫 I go to Elmhurst University
-- 👀 I’m interested in anything tech related
+- 👀 I’m interested in Computer Science and Software Engineering
-- 🌱 I’m currently learning Java and Web Development
+- 🌱 I’m currently learning Java, Web Development and Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on GitHUb
+- 💞️ I’m looking to collaborate on C++ and Java
-- 📫 How to reach me, Email: Josephcarrizales13@gmail.com
+- 📫 Reach me at: Josephcarrizales13@gmail.com

 <!---
 JosephCarrizales/JosephCarrizales is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.